 The employer shall register the newly hired employee electronically with the tax office not later than on the first day of work.
 Moreover, the employer shall document all processes regarding the employee (hiring, firing etc.) in the form of employer's "internal acts" (orders, decrees, etc).

-Employment agreements can be for a specific term or for an indefinite term.
-Normally, the employment agreement shall be signed for an indefinite term, while agreements for a specific term are allowed only in certain instances where the indefinite term is not suitable because of the nature or the conditions of the work.
+Employment agreements can be for a fixed term or for an indefinite term.
+Normally, the employment agreement shall be signed for an indefinite term, while fixed-term agreements are generally allowed only if an indefinite agreement would not be suitable because of the nature or the conditions of the work.
 In addition, agreements for a specific term can be used: